All Israel

 Sunday evening saw the deadliest drone strike by Hezbollah in the current war, killing four IDF soldiers and wounding 58 others in the Golani Brigade’s training base near Binyamina.

-The attack highlights Israel’s continuing struggles to defend against drone infiltrations, as well as the high efficiency that even cheap and mass-produced unmanned aircraft can achieve against high-tech marvels like the Iron Dome system.
+The attack highlights Israel’s ongoing struggle to defend against drone infiltrations, as well as the high effectiveness that even cheap, mass-produced unmanned aircraft can achieve against high-tech defenses like the Iron Dome system.

 “This is the world’s first drone war,” Brig.-Gen. (ret.)
 Zvika Haimovich, commander of the Israeli Air Defense Command from 2015 to 2018, told The Media Line.